NIRAVDEV/my_website/README.md

     sudo systemctl restart nginx
     ```

-Your Green Vault application should now be live and accessible via your domain or IP address.
+Your MythicVault application should now be live and accessible via your domain or IP address.
 For production use, it is highly recommended to also [configure SSL with Let's Encrypt](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-22-04) to enable HTTPS.

 ## Available Scripts